hashicorp-education/learn-vault-docker-lab/README.md

 # Vault Docker Lab

-Vault Docker Lab is a minimal 5-node [Vault](https://www.vaultproject.io) cluster running the official [Vault Docker image](https://hub.docker.com/_/vault/) with [Integrated Storage](https://developer.hashicorp.com/vault/docs/configuration/storage/raft) on [Docker](https://www.docker.com/products/docker-desktop/).
-It is powered by a `Makefile`, [Terraform CLI](https://developer.hashicorp.com/terraform/cli), and the [Terraform Docker Provider](https://registry.terraform.io/providers/kreuzwerker/docker/latest/docs).
+Vault Docker Lab (VDL) is a minimal 5-node [Vault](https://www.vaultproject.io) cluster running the official [Vault container image](https://hub.docker.com/_/vault/) with [Integrated Storage](https://developer.hashicorp.com/vault/docs/configuration/storage/raft) on [Docker](https://www.docker.com/products/docker-desktop/).
+VDL uses a `Makefile`, [Terraform CLI](https://developer.hashicorp.com/terraform/cli), and the [Terraform Docker Provider](https://registry.terraform.io/providers/kreuzwerker/docker/latest/docs) to build the cluster.

 ## Why?

-You can use Vault Docker Lab to build a small containerized cluster with [Integrated Storage](https://developer.hashicorp.com/vault/docs/configuration/storage/raft) for development, education, or testing.
-You should not use Vault Docker Lab for production use cases.
+You can use VDL to build a small containerized cluster with [Integrated Storage](https://developer.hashicorp.com/vault/docs/configuration/storage/raft) for development, education, or testing. **You should not use VDL for production use cases**.

 ## How?

-You can run your own Vault Docker Lab with Docker, Terraform, and the Terraform Docker provider.
+You can run your own VDL with Docker, Terraform, and the Terraform Docker provider.

 ## Prerequisites

-To run a Vault Docker Lab, your host computer must have the following software installed:
+Your host computer must have the following software installed to run VDL:

+### Required

 - [Docker](https://www.docker.com/products/docker-desktop/) (tested with Docker Desktop version 4.32.0 on macOS version 14.5)

 - [Terraform CLI](https://developer.hashicorp.com/terraform/downloads) binary installed in your system PATH (tested with version 1.9.3 darwin_arm64 on macOS version 14.5)

+### Optional

 - [Vault CLI](https://developer.hashicorp.com/vault/install) binary installed in your system PATH if you want to use CLI commands

-> **NOTE:** Vault Docker Lab is known to function on Linux (last tested on Ubuntu 22.04) and macOS with Intel or Apple silicon processors (last tested on macOS 14.5).
+> **NOTE:** VDL functions on Linux (last tested on Ubuntu 22.04) and macOS with Intel or Apple silicon processors (last tested on macOS 14.5).

-## Run your own Vault Docker Lab
+## Run your own VDL

-Follow these steps to run your own Vault Docker Lab.
+Follow these steps to run your own VDL.

 1. Clone this repository.